rkangr/Introduction-of-Python-for-Computational-Finance/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:c61ffc66e6
 ## Arithmetic operators

-In Computational Finance course our programs have to perform many mathematical computations, so we have to know how to do that in Python.
+Computational programs have to perform many mathematical computations, so we have to know how to do that in Python.
 Fortunately most common operations work as expected in Python 3.x

 Operator |	Name	| Example |	Result
 --- | --- | --- | ---